quicwg/base-drafts/draft-ietf-quic-http.md

 ### Request Cancellation and Rejection {#request-cancellation}

-Clients can cancel requests by resetting and aborting the request stream with an error code of H3_REQUEST_CANCELLED ({{http-error-codes}}).
-When the client aborts reading a response, it indicates that this response is no longer of interest.
+Once a request has been sent, it MAY be cancelled by either endpoint.
+Clients cancel requests if the response is no longer of interest; servers cancel requests if they are unable to or choose not to respond.
+When possible, it is RECOMMENDED that servers send an HTTP response with an appropriate status code rather than canceling a request it has already begun processing.

 Implementations SHOULD cancel requests by abruptly terminating any directions of a stream that are still open.
+This means resetting the sending parts of streams and aborting reading on receiving parts of streams;
+see Section 2.4 of [QUIC-TRANSPORT].

-When the server rejects a request without performing any application processing, it SHOULD abort its response stream with the error code H3_REQUEST_REJECTED.
+When the server cancels a request without performing any application processing, the request is considered "rejected."
+The server SHOULD abort its response stream with the error code H3_REQUEST_REJECTED.
 In this context, "processed" means that some data from the stream was passed to some higher layer of software that might have taken some action as a result.
 The client can treat requests rejected by the server as though they had never been sent at all, thereby allowing them to be retried later on a new connection.
 Servers MUST NOT use the H3_REQUEST_REJECTED error code for requests which were partially or fully processed.
 When a server abandons a response after partial processing, it SHOULD abort its response stream with the error code H3_REQUEST_CANCELLED.

-When a client resets a request with the error code H3_REQUEST_CANCELLED, a server MAY abruptly terminate the response using the error code H3_REQUEST_REJECTED if no processing was performed.
+Client SHOULD use the error code H3_REQUEST_CANCELLED to cancel requests.
+Upon receipt of this error code, a server MAY abruptly terminate the response using the error code H3_REQUEST_REJECTED if no processing was performed.
 Clients MUST NOT use the H3_REQUEST_REJECTED error code, except when a server has requested closure of the request stream with this error code.

-If a stream is cancelled after receiving a complete response, the client MAY ignore the cancellation and use the response.
+If a stream is canceled after receiving a complete response, the client MAY ignore the cancellation and use the response.
 However, if a stream is cancelled after receiving a partial response, the response SHOULD NOT be used.
 Automatically retrying such requests is not possible, unless this is otherwise